NikolaySuslov/SandboxAssetServer/README.md

 * `port` - STANDALONE ONLY.
 The port for the server to listen on.
 * `urlBasePath` - STANDALONE ONLY.
 Set as prefix to all API endpoints.
 E.g. setting this value to `/adl/sandbox/` will yield the API endpoint `/adl/sandbox/assets/new`.

+## Contributing to the project
+We welcome contributions to this project.
+Fork this repository, make changes, and submit pull requests.
+If you're not comfortable with editing the code, please [submit an issue](https://github.com/adlnet/SandboxAssetServer/issues) and we'll be happy to address it.

 ## License
    Copyright &copy;2016 Advanced Distributed Learning